Private landowners have different objectives

-“Industrial” private forest land owner own forests to provide a reliable source of wood for product manufacturing.
+Industrial private forest landowners own forests to provide a reliable source of wood for product manufacturing.
 The forest industry has historically managed large tracts of working forestland in Idaho.
-Changes in federal tax law resulted in the creation of new entities that own private forest land: TIMOs (timber investment management organizations) that have few or no manufacturing facilities and REITs (real estate investment trusts.)
+Changes in federal tax law resulted in the creation of new entities that own private forest land: timber investment management organizations(TIMOs) that have few or no manufacturing facilities and real estate investment trusts (REITs).
 Some forest products companies have restructured their timberland ownership through the formation of tax-efficient REITs to enhance returns on forestland investments.

-FOREST FACT: Best Management Practices (BMPs) to protect water, soil and forest resources are mandatory for all private forest landowners.
+FOREST FACT: Best Management Practices (BMPs) (LINK to BMP in environmental section) to protect water, soil and forest resources are mandatory for all private forest landowners.